The S-VPR1-ACC remote camera cable connects a PocketWizard radio to Sony’s multi/micro USB port to allow you to remotely trigger your camera.

 Connect the S-VPR1-ACC Remote Camera Cable to your camera’s remote port and a receiving PocketWizard radio.
 Trigger your remote camera by either pressing test on a handheld PocketWizard.
 You can also trigger a remote camera directly from your handheld camera’s shutter button.
 Attach the transmitting PocketWizard to your handheld camera’ s hot shoe or connected to the camera’s PC port.

-Important note: If you are triggering from a handheld Sony camera with a PocketWizard in the hot shoe to a remote camera, especially if you wish to use electronic shutter, you should use this specific cable on the handheld camera.
-For a remote Sony camera, you can use either another S-VPR1-ACC, the 13377-S, or the 13369-S.
+Important note: If you are triggering from a handheld Sony camera with a PocketWizard in the hot shoe to a remote camera, especially if you wish to use electronic shutter, you must use this specific S-VPR1-ACC cable on the handheld camera.
+For the remote Sony camera, you can use either another S-VPR1-ACC, the 13377-S, or the 13369-S.

-Plus III: Using a hand held transmitting radio: half press the test button on the radio in your hand to pre trigger your remote camera, then press all the way to take the photo.
+Plus III/Plus IIIe: Using a hand held transmitting radio: half press the test button on the radio in your hand to pre trigger your remote camera, then press all the way to take the photo.
 If you are shooting from a handheld camera with a hot shoe mounted transmitting radio, use a remote camera cable on both the transmitting and receiving PocketWizard radios to enable pre triggering for the remote camera.
 When you half press the shutter button of the camera in your hand, the remote Plus III should pre trigger the remote camera at the same time.
-Note: set the transmitting PocketWizard to Tx Only for this setup for best results.

 Cable Length: 3′ (91 cm) straight.